ayushkumarshah/dotfiles-mac/common_commands.md

 d starts the delete operation. dw will delete a word.

+c starts the delete operation. cw will delete a word and change to insert mode.

+a Insert after cursor
+diw, di(, di' interactive deletes ( can be used with other commands as well )

+f/F find character
+t/T find character and place cursor before character

 p paste text after the current line.
 P paste text on the current line.